Night Markets are definitely one of the best things about Bangkok.

 It’s a bit remote and it will take you between 30 minutes and 1 hour to go there from Sukhumvit depending on the traffic.

-Talad Rot Fai has a ton of shops with both new and vintage stuff.
+Because Talad Rot Fai is the most unique night market in Bangkok and has a ton of shops with both new and vintage stuff.

 And it's more than just clothes.
 You’ll find accessories, furniture, decoration, makeup, costumes, tech… it’s all there.